tobiashauser/42.43-craft/README.md

 ### Running the tool

-The tool can be run in a local environment.
+The tool itself can be run in a local environment.

 ```
 poetry install